pydio/pydio-doc-admin-guide/3_connecting_your_users/2_sso/3_ED_binding_to_ldap.md

 [:image:3_connecting_your_users/ldap/ldap_1.png]

-Fields are here explicit.
 It is usually a good practice to name this connection using the corresponding domain name.
+Connecting a directory will synchronize LDAP users with internal directory, and enable authentication by binding users to the external directory.

+As of Cells Enterprise 3.0.1, it is possible to only synchronize users internally, without binding the authentication part to the external directory.
+In that case, a random password is created for each users, and they must go through the "Reset Password" workflow to create their own password inside Cells.
+Subsequent synchronizations will not override this customized password for existing users.

 ### Server Connection